Dry stone features

 Further, the agricultural use of marjades creates areas with scarce vegetation and a marked horizontal discontinuity of combustible plants, especially during summer, which helps reduce the risk of fires and also stops fires from spreading.
 This latter aspect is particularly useful when it comes to establishing safety perimeters, above all in built-up areas.

-Apart from increasing the risk of fires, the abandonment of agricultural practice means that the marges are no longer maintained and neither are the drainage structures, which means there is a greater risk for negative effects on the land during times of abundant rainfall.
+Apart from increasing the risk of fires, the abandonment of agricultural practice means that the marges or retaining walls re no longer maintained and neither are the drainage structures, which means there is a greater risk for negative effects on the land during times of abundant rainfall.

 Protected dry stone buildings